ZeroIntensity/namespaces.py/README.md

 ## Features

 - Cool `::` C++ like symbol to make you feel special
-- Show your linter whose boss
+- Show your linter who's boss
 - Pretend this is a feature, I wanted to have 3 listed here to make it seem more even

 ## Installation